 - Roast the squash in the oven for 25-30 minutes or until fork tender.

 - Remove the squash from the oven and transfer to a shallow bowl or a large serving platter.
 Top with the cabbage, radicchio, apple, walnuts, parsley, basil and sesame seeds.

 - Puree the R.W.
-Knudsen Cider & Spice Juice, almond butter, coconut milk, dates and sea salt to taste in a blender.
+Knudsen Cider & Spice Juice, almond butter, coconut milk and sea salt to taste in a blender.
 Drizzle this dressing over the salad mixture and serve immediately.